spacetelescope/skymap/README.md

 conda activate skymap

-2. Clone the repository

-git clone git@github.com:spacetelescope/skymap.git

-3. Install:
+4. Install the asdf package

+conda install -c astropy asdf

+3. Install the skymap package:

-pip install -e skymap
+pip install -e .

 4. You should now be able to open a notebook and use the package.

-cd skymap/notebook
+cd notebook

+jupyter-lab Tessellation.ipynb
-jupyter-lab skymap_notebook.ipynb
+jupyter-lab Skymap.ipynb